tditshwe/Java-Swingy/README.md

 - Warrior: attack = 15, defense = 3, hitPoints = 110
 - Alchemist: attack = 25, defense = 2, hitPoints = 90

-When the player starts the game he has 2 options:
+When the player starts the game in console mode, there are 2 options:

 - Create a hero
 - Select a previously created hero.

+In gui mode, a 'Start game' button needs to be clicked to launch a pop up dialog with hero creation and selection features.

 After choosing a hero the actual game begins.
 The hero needs to navigate a square map with the size calculated by the formula (level - 1) * 5 + 10 - (level % 2).
 For example a hero of level 7 will be placed on a 39X39 map.
 The initial position of the hero is in the center of the map.
-He wins the game if he reaches on of the borders of the map.
+He wins the game if he reaches one of the borders of the map.
 Each turn he can move one position in one of the 4 four directions:

 - North
 - East
 - South
 - West

-When the map is generated, villains of varying power will be spread randomly over the
+When the map is generated, villains of varying power will be spread randomly over the smap:
-map:

 - [Demon](characters/villian_1.png): attack = 15, defense = 3, hitPoints = 50, letter on the map `V`
 - [Ghost](characters/ghost.png): attack = 25, defense = 5, hitPoints = 100, letter on the map `G`